pandas-dev/pandas/doc/source/merging.rst

           labels=['df1', 'df2'], vertical=False);
    plt.close('all');

-Note that this method only takes values from the right DataFrame if they are missing in the left DataFrame.
-A related method, ``update``, alters non-NA values inplace:
+Note that this method only takes values from the right ``DataFrame`` if they are missing in the left ``DataFrame``.
+A related method, :meth:`~DataFrame.update`, alters non-NA values in place:

 .. ipython:: python
    :suppress: